Versus (2000 film): Plot

-Unknown to the world, there are 666 portals on Earth that connect this world to the other side which are concealed from human beings.
-However, there are some who are aware of their existence and are willing to locate and open the gates of the portals to obtain the power of darkness for their own use.
-Somewhere in Japan, there exists the 444th portal known as The Forest of Resurrection.
+There are 666 portals on Earth that connect it to Hell.
+To gain the power of darkness, many seek to find and open the portals.
+Somewhere in Japan exists the 444th portal known as The Forest of Resurrection.

 In 10th century Japan, a lone samurai fends off a horde of zombie-like samurai creatures.
-Though successfully vanquishing the zombies, the samurai is confronted by a mysterious priest and his league of warriors.
-In an attempt to take out the mysterious priest, the lone samurai charges full scale but is easily killed and defeated.
-However, before dying, the lone samurai spots an ally behind him, who arrives too late to save him.
+After vanquishing the zombies, the samurai is confronted by a mysterious priest and his league of warriors.
+To take out the priest, the samurai charges but is easily killed.
+Before dying, the samurai spots an ally behind him, who arrives too late to save him.

 In present-day Japan, two prisoners escape through a forest and meet up with a gang of Yakuzas.
-When Prisoner KSC2-303 (Tak Sakaguchi) sees a girl (Chieko Misaka) that the gang kidnapped, he immediately becomes suspicious of what they plan to do with her.
-After a heated argument, Prisoner KSC2-303 kills one of the Yakuza members who immediately comes back to life as a zombie.
-The zombies are killed and Prisoner KSC2-303 escapes back into the forest with The Girl.
-The Yakuza decide to disobey their orders to wait for their leader and pursue Prisoner KSC2-303 and The Girl.
+After seeing a girl that the gang kidnapped, Prisoner KSC2-303 becomes suspicious of what they plan to do with her.
+After an argument, KSC2-303 kills one of the Yakuza members, who resurrects as a zombie.
+During the ensuing chaos, KSC2-303 escapes back into the forest with The Girl.
+Disobeying their orders to wait, the Yakuza pursue KSC2-303 and The Girl.

-Prisoner KSC2-303 and The Girl come across a man crucified upon a tree.
-Prisoner KSC2-303 steals the dead man's clothes and is confronted by one of the Yakuza.
-They engage in hand-to-hand combat while the other Yakuza begin facing problems of their own.
+KSC2-303 and The Girl come across a dead man crucified upon a tree.
+KSC2-303 steals the corpses's clothes and is confronted by one of the Yakuza.
+They engage in hand-to-hand combat while the other Yakuza face problems of their own.
 The corpses of all the men they have killed and buried in the forest resurrect and attack them.
-Prisoner KSC2-303 and the other Yakuza abandon their fight to battle the zombies.
+KSC2-303 and the other Yakuza reluctantly cooperate to battle the zombies.

-With the horde of zombies growing, the Yakuza call upon three assassins to aid them in their mission.
-The Yakuza leader, The Man (Hideo Sakaki), finally arrives and confronts them, angry that they lost Prisoner KSC2-303 and The Girl.
+With the horde of zombies growing, the Yakuza call upon three assassins to aid them.
+The Yakuza leader, The Man, eventually arrives and confronts them, angry that they lost KSC2-303 and The Girl.
 The Yakuza and Assassins take the upper hand and kill him first.
 But The Man easily jumps back to his feet and turns the Assassins and Yakuza into his own minions.
-Two of the Assassins escape and find Prisoner KSC2-303.
+Two of the Assassins escape and find KSC2-303.
 One is defeated by The Girl with a log, and the other is confronted by The Man and killed.